casics/dassie/README.md

 ✺ Installing and configuring Dassie
 ----------------------------------

-Here follow detailed instructions for getting Dassie running on a computer.

 ### ⓵&nbsp;&nbsp; _Download Dassie_
 You can either download the release archive, or clone the repository directly: